I offer a broad range of workshops and courses.

 I wasn't able to comprehend how profoundly Sehba had affected me until I found myself impatient to write, often anxious just to get my hands on a pen...It seemed as though at every turn, Sehba was there to urge me on.
 Her deliverance of voice and reason kindled a flame inside me.

-— student, The Rice School/La Escuela Rice
+—Creative Writing student, Rice School/La Escuela Rice, Houston, TX.

 I enjoyed the open, safe and friendly atmosphere of the course, where I felt free to experiment and engage in such an unfamiliar activity as storytelling.
 Sehba encouraged us very much to be courageous about our writing, trust ourselves and keep working.
 It helped a lot and gave me confidence in achieving the goal that I set for the course.

-— participant, Storytelling Together,
+—participant, Storytelling Together,

 Caltech International Spouse’s Club, Spring 2020